anushmallya/Data_warehouse_project/README.md

-# 📊Data_warehouse_project
-Building a Data warehouse with a SQL server, including ETL process, Data Cleaning, Data Modeling, Data Integration, and  analytics.
+# 📊Data_warehouse_project(SQL Server + Apache Airflow)
+This project demonstrates the design and implementation of a modern data warehouse using SQL Server and Apache Airflow.
+It includes end-to-end ETL processes such as data ingestion, cleaning, transformation, and integration to build analytics-ready datasets for reporting and business insights.
+A detailed explanation of the architecture, pipeline, and implementation is provided in the Project Overview section below.

 ## 🚀 Project Overview
-This project contains a SQL Server–based Data Warehouse project that demonstrates core data engineering concepts, including raw data ingestion, ETL processing, data transformation, and dimensional modeling.
-The project focuses on structuring data into layered storage and analytics-ready tables using SQL.
+This project reflects a **production-style Data Warehouse using SQL Server**, built on the **Medallion Architecture (Bronze → Silver → Gold)**.
+It showcases core data engineering concepts, including raw data ingestion, ETL pipeline development, data transformation, and structured data modeling.

-This project was developed by following the “SQL Course” tutorial by DataWithBaraa, which provides practical guidance on implementing layered data architecture and SQL-based data pipelines.
+The pipeline ingests raw data from flat files, processes it through layered transformations, and produces **analytics-ready datasets optimized for reporting and business insights**.
+The architecture shows clear separation between raw, cleaned, and business layers to improve data quality, scalability, and usability.

+In addition, the project integrates **Apache Airflow for workflow orchestration**, enabling automated pipeline execution with task-level visibility, improved reliability, and scheduling capabilities.

+This implementation is inspired by practical learning from the *DataWithBaraa SQL Course*, in which  I have done additional enhancements such as pipeline orchestration and modular task design to reflect real-world data engineering practices.
 ## 🛠️ Tools & Technologies Used
 - **SQL Server** – Used as the primary data warehouse platform.
 - **SQL** – Used for data ingestion, transformation, and analytical queries.
+- **Python** - Used for pipline execution and orchestration logic
 - **SQL Server Management Studio (SSMS)** – Used for database development and query execution.
+- **Apache Airflow** – used for orchestration
+- **Docker** – Containerized Airflow environment
 - **Flat Files (CSV)** – Used as source data for ingestion.
 ## 🧠 Skills Gained
 - SQL development and optimization
 - ETL pipeline implementation
+- Workflow Orchestration using Airflow
+- Docker-based Environment Setup
 - Dimensional data modeling
 - Data integration and transformation
 - Analytics-ready data design